// article

 nvidia.com/gpu: 1

-Node affinity for GPU types:
+Node affinity for specific GPU types:

 affinity: